2003 Major League Baseball postseason: (3) Chicago Cubs vs. (4) Florida Marlins

 This was the first postseason meeting between the Marlins and Cubs.
-The Marlins overcame a 3–1 series deficit to win the series in seven games and advance to the World Series for the first time since 1997 (in the process denying a rematch of the 1938 World Series between the Cubs and Yankees).
+The Marlins overcame a 3–1 series deficit to defeat the Cubs in seven games, returning to the World Series for the first time since 1997 (in the process denying a rematch of the 1938 World Series between the Cubs and Yankees).

 In Game 1, the Marlins prevailed in an extra-innings slugfest after trailing 4-0 early thanks to a go-ahead homer by Mike Lowell in the top of the eleventh.
 In Game 2, Mark Prior pitched seven solid innings and Alex S. Gonzalez homered twice as the Cubs blew out the Marlins to even the series headed to Miami Gardens.
 Game 3 was the second extra-innings contest, and it would be won by the Cubs as Doug Glanville put them in the lead for good with an RBI triple in the top of the eleventh.
 Aramis Ramírez set the tone in Game 4 with the Cubs’ first-ever postseason first-inning grand slam as the Cubs blew out the Marlins again to take a 3–1 series lead, now one win away from their first pennant in 58 years.
 However, the Cubs eventually imploded.
-Josh Beckett pitched a two-hit complete game shutout in Game 5 as the Marlins won 4-0 to send the series back to Chicago, and little did both teams know it would be the most controversial game in the entire series.
+Josh Beckett pitched a two-hit complete game shutout in Game 5 as the Marlins won 4-0 to send the series back to Wrigley Field, and little did both teams know it would be the most controversial game in the entire series.